 Howie: Yeah, let’s do.

 Have you ever wondered if your marketing was really working?
 Result tracking is essential to all your marketing efforts.
 Without it, you’re just guessing, which can be very expensive.
 With our NPI Click dashboard, you won’t have to guess anymore.
 You will see every call, you can listen to every call, and our humans will rate every call.
-Bottom line: you will have transparency into your marketing results like you always hoped for.
+Bottom line: you will have transparency into your dental practice promotion results like you always hoped for.
 Check it out at npiClick.com.